collective/collective.developermanual/source/serving/http_request_and_response.rst

 Use ``HTTPResponse.setStatus(self, status, reason=None, lock=None)``
 to set HTTP return status ("404 Not Found", "500 Internal Error", etc.).

-If ``lock=True``, no further modification of the HTTPResponse are allowed, and will fail silently.
+If ``lock=True``, no further modification of the HTTPResponse status are allowed, and will fail silently.

 Response body
 -------------